JohnPaulinePineda/Portfolio_Project_47/docs/index.md

 [Batch Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses the entire training dataset to compute the gradients of the loss function with respect to the model parameters.
 The gradients are computed for all training examples simultaneously, and then the model parameters are updated accordingly.
 This approach provides the most accurate estimate of the gradient, as it considers all data points.
 However, it can be computationally expensive, especially for large datasets, because it requires processing the entire dataset in each iteration.
 Despite its computational cost, full batch gradient descent is guaranteed to converge to the global minimum of the loss function, assuming the learning rate is appropriately chosen and the loss function is convex.

 1. The batch gradient descent algorithm was implemented with parameter settings described as follows:
-    * <span style="color: #FF0000">Learning Rate</span> = 0.01 (Low)
+    * <span style="color: #FF0000">Learning Rate</span> = 0.001 (Low)
     * <span style="color: #FF0000">Epochs</span> = 1000
-2. The final squared loss estimate determined as x.xxxxx at the 1000th epoch was not optimally low as compared to those obtained using the other parameter settings.
+2. The final cost estimate determined as 0.24303 at the 1000th epoch was not optimally low as compared to the minimum cost determined as 0.23361 using normal equations.
+3. The cost function profile was stable during the epoch training process.
-3. Applying the batch gradient descent algorithm with a low learning rate, the estimated linear regression coefficients for the given data are as follows:
+4. Applying the batch gradient descent algorithm with a low learning rate, the estimated linear regression coefficients for the given data are as follows:
-    * <span style="color: #FF0000">INTERCEPT</span> = +0.00801 (Baseline = -0.00061)
+    * <span style="color: #FF0000">INTERCEPT</span> = -0.00359 (Baseline = -0.03090)
-    * <span style="color: #FF0000">LIFEXP</span> = +0.28176 (Baseline = +0.23342)
+    * <span style="color: #FF0000">LIFEXP</span> = +0.30548 (Baseline = +0.24944)
-    * <span style="color: #FF0000">GDPCAP</span> = +0.54996 (Baseline = +0.50808)
+    * <span style="color: #FF0000">GDPCAP</span> = +0.32733 (Baseline = +0.51737)
-4. The estimated coefficients using the gradient descent algorithm with a very high learning rate and low epoch count were not fully optimized and comparable with the baseline coefficients using normal equations.
+5. The estimated coefficients using the batch gradient descent algorithm with a low learning rate were not fully optimized and comparable with the baseline coefficients using normal equations.